 Click Here for directions

-This is a free event, registration required by Monday, April 7th.
+This is a free event, in-person registration required by Monday, April 7th.
 Space is limited so please register early.
-The lecture will be recorded and posted to YouTube the following week.

-This month's virtual lecture is sponsored by the Delaware Swedish Colonial Society, the Swedish Colonial Society, and the University of Delaware.
+This month's lecture is sponsored by the Delaware Swedish Colonial Society, the Swedish Colonial Society, and the University of Delaware.

 This lecture series is presented in partnership with the Swedish Colonial Society, the American Swedish Historical Museum, the Delaware Swedish Colonial Society, the Kalmar Nyckel Foundation, Old Swedes Historic Site, the McNeil Center for Early American Studies at the University of Pennsylvania, the New Sweden Centre, the New Sweden Alliance, the Finnish American Society of the Delaware Valley, and the University of Delaware.